 Purchases of tangible personal property with a federal grant fund are taxable unless the grant award document has a specific clause passing title to the federal government at the time of acquisition.

-Questions about Sales and Use taxes can be directed to the Tax Reporting and Compliance Staff.
+Questions about Sales and Use taxes should be directed to the Tax Reporting and Compliance unit.